Data providers used for Analysis Services connections

-AMO is a managed client library used for server administration and data definition.
+AMO is a managed data provider used for server administration and data definition.
 For example, SQL Server Management Studio uses AMO to connect to Analysis Services.

 AMO is installed by SQL Server Setup and used by SQL Server client applications to connect to Analysis Services.
-You can also download and install it manually when using AMO in custom code (see Updating client libraries on workstation computers in this topic).
+You can also download and install it manually when using AMO in custom code (see Updating data providers on workstation computers in this topic).
 AMO can be found in the global assembly cache, as Microsoft.AnalysisServices.

 A connection using AMO is typically minimal, consisting of “data source=<servername>”.
 After a connection is established, you use the API to work with database collections and major objects.
 Both SSDT and SSMS use AMO to connect to an Analysis Services instance.